 From time to time, the City issues, or PICA has issued on behalf of the City, tax and revenue anticipation notes.
 Each issue was repaid when due, prior to the end of the particular Fiscal Year.
-The City did not issue tax and revenue anticipation notes in Fiscal Year 2019, nor does it expect to do so in Fiscal Year 2020.
+The City issued \$125 million of tax and revenue anticipation notes on December 6, 2017, which matured on June 29, 2018 and were paid in full.
+The City does not expect to issue tax and revenue anticipation notes in Fiscal Years 2019 or 2020.